eclipse-sumo/sumo/docs/web/docs/Demand/Automatic_Routing.md

 # Edge weights

-If the routing is enabled for any vehicles, the average travel times in the net are collected for all edges.
+If the routing is enabled for any vehicle, the average travel times in the net are collected for all edges.
 If a vehicle needs to be routed (either because it gets inserted or because a repeated route choice was enabled via the ".period" option) it chooses the fastest route to its